 You take your pets to a licensed veterinarian because you trust that they have the education, skillset, and compassion to properly treat your pet’s sickness or injury.
 Unfortunately, even the best vets can be negligent and make poor choices.
 If you believe that negligent medical care caused injury or harm to your pet, you should contact one of our veterinary malpractice lawyers immediately.

 The Animal Law Firm has years of experience fighting for the underdog.
-Our animal rights attorneys have successfully represented over 300 animals and pet owners in a variety of cases in Colorado, Pennsylvania, and New Jersey.
+Our animal rights attorneys have successfully represented over 300 animals and pet owners in a variety of cases in Colorado, Pennsylvania, New York & Tennessee, and New Jersey.
 Our attorneys know how much your pet, service animal, or working animal means to you.
 Your furry friend isn’t just a companion; they are a member of the family.
 We fight ethically and responsibly to get you and your pet the justice you deserve.

 Veterinary malpractice cases are very similar laws to medical malpractice cases, except that the victims of veterinary malpractice are animals.
 Veterinary malpractice occurs when a veterinarian harms or causes injury to an animal because of carelessness, incompetence, or a lapse in judgment.